wk642/endangered-animals/README.md

 7. [SPIKE DOC](#spike)

 ## OBJECTIVES <a name="objctivies"></a>
 This app is going to help scientists track sightings of endangered animals.
+There will be a tracker of different spieces, and it's individuals plus the sightings of the endangered animals.

 ## PREREQUISITES <a name="prerequisites"></a>
 - [ ] psql
+- [ ] express
+- [ ] concurrenlty
+- [ ] testing
-- [ ]
+- [ ] SQL
 ## DEMO <a name="demo"></a>

 ## SETUP INSTRUCTIONS <a name="setup"></a>